How to Configure SAML SSO Integration with JupiterOne

 Find jupiterone_account as a return a.accountId

-If your SSO provider supports configuring a “Bookmark” app, you can workaround this limitation by doing the following:
+If your SSO provider supports configuring a bookmark or secure web authentication (SWA) app, you can work around this limitation by doing the following:

-- Configure a Bookmark app with your JupiterOne account URL and assigned it to the same users/groups that have been assigned the JupiterOne SAML app
+- Configure a Bookmark/SWA app with your JupiterOne account URL and assign it to the same users and groups that are assigned the JupiterOne SAML app.